Omnia (DJ): Career

 Omnia recorded a number of hit singles, including "The Fusion", "The Light", and "For The First Time".
 He also produced remixes for Armin van Buuren, Markus Schulz, Gareth Emery, Krewella, Cosmic Gate, Andrew Rayel, Arty and Mat Zo.

-As a DJ, Omnia has performed at A State Of Trance (ASOT), South West Four and Electronic Family.
+As a DJ, Omnia has performed at A State Of Trance, Southwest Four and Electronic Family.
 He also performed at concert and event venues in a number of countries, including Ushuaia, Amnesia and Privilege in Ibiza, Papaya in Croatia, Ministry Of Sound UK, Zouk Singapore, Octagon Seoul, Exchange LA, and Avalon Hollywood.

-Omnia also hosts a monthly radio show called the 'Omnia Music Podcast' where he experiments with musical styles and podcasts original sounds from around the world.
+Omnia also hosts a monthly radio show called the 'Omnia Music Podcast', where he experiments with musical styles and podcasts' original sounds from around the world.